okdocdev/java-design-patterns-run/README.md

 # About java-design-patterns-run
-java-design-patterns-run is the runtime view of java-design-patterns: you can view a design pattern's code flow in its debugging process at [okdoc.dev](https://okdoc.dev/en/index.html#JavaDesignPatterns), here is a demo screenshot:
+<b>java-design-patterns-run</b> is the runtime view of java-design-patterns: you can view a design pattern's code flow in its debugging process at [okdoc.dev](https://okdoc.dev/en/index.html#JavaDesignPatterns), here is a demo screenshot:
 ![JDP@20240509:reader-writer-lock](reader-writer-lock.screenshot.okdoc.dev.jpg)

 # About okdoc.dev